 Step 3.
 Go back to the drop-down “Subject” menu and select “GDP per hour worked, constant prices,” and under “Measure” again select “Annual growth/change.”
 Select data for the same years for which you selected GDP per capita data.

 Step 4.
 Compare real GDP growth for both countries.
-Table 7.2 provides an example of a comparison between Belgium and Canada.
+Table 7.2 provides an example of a comparison between Australia and Belgium.

 |Real GDP/Capita Growth (%)||2.3%||1.5%||1.3%||1.4||0.1%|

 Step 5.
 For both measures, growth in Australia is greater than growth in Belgium for the first four years.
 In addition, there are year-to-year fluctuations.
 Many factors can affect growth.
 For example, one factor that may have contributed to Australia's stronger growth may be its larger inflows of immigrants, who generally contribute to economic growth.

 Nothing is more important for people’s standard of living than sustained economic growth.
 Even small changes in the rate of growth, when sustained and compounded over long periods of time, make an enormous difference in the standard of living.
 Consider Table 7.3, in which the rows of the table show several different rates of growth in GDP per capita and the columns show different periods of time.
 Assume for simplicity that an economy starts with a GDP per capita of 100.
 The table then applies the following formula to calculate what GDP will be at the given growth rate in the future:

 For example, an economy that starts with a GDP of 100 and grows at 3% per year will reach a GDP of 209 after 25 years; that is, 100 (1.03)25 = 209.